nathanjmorton/hadoop_gcp/Hadoop on GCP with Python.md

 --region $REGION
 ```

+- query table from python
-- ssh into master node to run python
+  - ssh into master node in cluster
 ```
 gcloud compute ssh ${INSTANCE_NAME}-m
 (or use ssh within console)
 ```
-- run python with pyspark on master node
-  - initialize
+- initialize pyspark
 ```
 pyspark
 ```

-- run code
+- query from pyspark on master node
 ```
 from pyspark.sql import HiveContext hc = HiveContext(sc)